mikaelsundell/usdviewer/ISSUES.md

 - Add complexity dropdown (low, medium ...)
 - Sweep selection
 - Rember window size, clear color and possibly others
-- Add link in Help menu ti Github
+- Add link in Help menu to Github
 - Add in display settings (Wireframe, shaded etc)
 - AOVs depth, not compatible with buffer
 - AOVs added, will increment the dropdown
 - Animations, simple frame slider in the bottom
-- Clean up variables in ViewCamera private
 - Verify memory use and leaks

-Planning
+Planning and limitations
 ------------
 - Port usdview to c++/ Qt version of stageview.
 - Fix build.sh, make it more generic, contains fixed paths now